SciPost/SciPost/docs/contributors/editorial_administrators/production.rst

       The ``SciPost.cls`` (v1b) class definition requires the following packages:

-      * amsmath [NOTE: amsmath, amssymb are redundant and clash with mathdesign]
+      * amsmath [NOTE: amssymb is redundant and clashes with mathdesign]
       * cite
       * doi
       * fancyhdr